juanbelin/juanbelin.github.io/_posts/2025-03-03-How_to_install_BlackArch_in_USB.md

 ---
-title: How to install BlackArch in USB with persistanve!
+title: How to install BlackArch in USB with persistance!
 description: Best Guide, avoid problems
 categories: [Tutorial]
 tags: [linux]